r4nd1/template-cpanel-dream/README.md

-# Dream
-Free Bootstrap Admin Template - Dream
+# Free Bootstrap Admin Template - Dream

 Dream Admin is a free Bootstrap admin template.
 This template build on Bootstrap 3 framework along with HTML5 CSS3 and very usefull jQuery plugins to create a amazing modren admin panels, web apps, or back-end dashboards multipurpose theme.
 This theme is fully responsive web compatible with multi browser and devices.